INGENUITY AT WORK

 Step 5 - Finish

-For this frame, I went online and searched for "distressed" and "driftwood effect."
+For this picture frame, I went online and searched for "distressed" and "driftwood effect."
 After reading through a dozen or so techniques, I tried the distressed look on a spare piece of wood.
 When I was satisfied that I had come close, I applied the technique to my newly created frame.

 Step 6 - Marvel at Your Handiwork

-Here's the frame with one of my wife's photographs ready to be shipped to a buyer.
+Here's the picture frame with one of my wife's photographs ready to be shipped to a buyer.
 My wife is happy and we know her customer will be happy too.
 After all, it looks great, if I do say so myself.

 Want to build your own frame?
 Below are the tools I used.